Thriving Plants When You Live In The Botanical ‘Hole Of Death’

 by Texas Homesteader ~

-I jokingly refer to our yard as the ‘Botanical Hole of Death’ since I struggle to get things to live in the ground right around our home.
+I jokingly refer to our yard as the ‘Botanical Hole of Death’ since I struggle to get plants to live right around our home.

 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader

-Perhaps our fertile layer of topsoil around our actual homesite is just too shallow now.
+Perhaps the fertile layer of topsoil around our actual homesite is just too shallow now.

-I’ve found a few winners and I continue to build on my successes.
-Here are a few things that have worked so far for me.
+Here are a few plants that have worked so far for me.

-But wait a minute… If it wants to live THAT badly perhaps I should relocate it to a place in the yard where I wish to have a tree.
+If I notice seedling trees growing around the yard I’ll relocate them.
+If a tree wants to live THAT badly I’ll relocate it to a place in the yard where I wish to have a tree.

 Transplanting seedlings.
 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader

-It gets hot over there, enduring the west sun’s heat bouncing off the brick wall of the house.
-Yet the switchgrass has grown beautifully.
+It gets hot there, enduring the west sun’s heat bouncing off the brick wall of the house.
+Yet the switchgrass grows beautifully.

 Alamo Switchgrass.
 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader